MightyPelipper/slugglesjunior/README.md

 # slugglesjunior
 random code
-This is just a bunch of in class assignment stuff
+Compilation of projects that I have done while in school